Everything You Need to Know about Women's Colleges

 Much of the success of women’s colleges is attributed to the unique community focus on women's colleges.
 For example, at Barnard there is a huge focus on holistic wellness to help women explore self-care, life skills, and explore who they are as a person.

 Using a college search tool like Big Future gives you the ability to search by college type, including only all women colleges.
-This tool also allows you to search for women’s colleges by major, degree type (certificate, Bachelor’s, and graduate/professional degrees), online or in-person classes, and location.
+This tool also allows you to search for women’s colleges by major, degree type (certificate, bachelor’s, and graduate/professional degrees), online or in-person classes, and location.

 Interested in attending a women’s college or learning more about your options?
 Text #Hello to 33-55-77 for personalized help!
+If you're using a mobile device, click here to have the text message set up for you!